top of page

 NEW PUPPY?
 START EARLY!

 Baby puppies are little sponges, learning about how humans communicate.
-Just as it is easier to acquire new languages at a young age than to learn a new language as an adult.
+Just as it is easier to acquire new languages at a young age than to learn a new language as an adult, the younger you start teaching your puppy, the larger his vocabulary will become.
+Use your words!
+Tell your puppy what things are.

 YOU DON'T TEACH YOUR PUPPY NEW WORDS USING THE BUTTONS.
-PROGRAM THE BUTTONS WITH WORDS THEY ALREADY KNOW.
+PROGRAM THE BUTTONS WITH WORDS YOU ALREADY SAY.

 As your dog begins to use those buttons to ask for things he wants, you will find that you will also need these buttons:

 You'll introduce two-button sentences.
-"All done-Dinner" or "Dinner-Later"
+"All done-Ball" or "Walk-Later"

 Avoid teaching your dog to push buttons on cue.